bluser86/WideQuestLogLevels/README.md

 Wide Quest Log Levels
 =====================

-Wide Quest Log Levels is a World of Warcraft Classic addon that adds level badges to the Quest Log overview.
+Wide Quest Log Levels is a World of Warcraft TBC/Classic addon that adds level badges to the Quest Log overview.

 This addon is complementary to "Wide Quest Log"